Battle of Kolombangara: Battle

-As the skies began to grow overcast, at 01:00 on 13 July, the Allied ships established radar contact about 20 mi east of the northern tip of Kolombangara at 7°50′S 157°21′E. Ainsworth assumed he had a complete surprise as the Japanese lacked radar, but in reality, the Japanese had been aware of the Allied force for almost two hours.
-Despite not possessing radar, the Japanese ships had the ability to detect the electric impulses of the Allied radar systems, and from this, the Japanese crews were able to gain an accurate plot of Ainsworth's dispositions.
+As the skies began to grow overcast at 01:00 on 13 July, the Allied ships established radar contact about 20 mi east of the northern tip of Kolombangara at 7°50′S 157°21′E. Ainsworth assumed he had a complete surprise as the Japanese lacked radar, but in reality the Japanese had been aware of the Allied force for almost two hours.
+Despite not possessing radar, the Japanese ships could detect the electro-magnetic impulses of the Allied radar systems, and from this the Japanese crews were able to gain an accurate plot of Ainsworth's dispositions.
 After sighting the Japanese force at 01:03, the U.S. destroyers of McInerney's squadron increased speed to engage the Japanese force with their torpedoes while the cruisers turned to deploy their main batteries and engage to starboard.
 Unknown to Ainsworth, the Japanese destroyers had already launched Long Lance torpedoes, which had a longer range than the Allied torpedoes.
 After firing their salvoes between 01:08 and 01:14, the Japanese destroyers turned away to regroup.

 The first U.S. torpedoes hit the water about a minute after their Japanese counterparts, with Nicholas engaging Jintsū at a range of just under 10,000 yd.
-Jintsū turned on her searchlight and engaged the Allied ships, but was subjected to concentrated Allied fire from a range of around 9,000 yd, with 2,630 rounds being fired under the direction of spotting aircraft overhead.
+Jintsū turned on her searchlight and engaged the Allied ships but was subjected to concentrated Allied fire from a range of around 9,000 yd, with 2,630 rounds being fired under the direction of spotting aircraft overhead.
 After minor corrections to their fall of shot, the Japanese cruiser was heavily damaged.
-After losing steerage around 01:17, Jintsū came to a dead stop.
-It was eventually reduced to a wreck, broken in two by several torpedo hits, and sank at about 01:45, with the loss of nearly her entire crew, including Isaki.
+After losing steerage around 01:17, Jintsū came to a dead stop, was reduced to a wreck, broken in two by several torpedo hits, and sank at about 01:45, with the loss of nearly her entire crew including Isaki.
 On the Allied side, Leander was hit by a shell from Jintsū.
-The damage was light, but severed radio communications.
+The damage was light but severed radio communications.
 Several Japanese torpedoes were spotted, and the Allied ships began evasive action.
-These counter maneuvers were hampered by faulty communications and thick gunsmoke that reduced visibility.
-Consequently, several ships turned wide to avoid collisions, including Leander, which was struck by one of the Japanese torpedoes.
+These counter-maneuvers were hampered by faulty communications and thick gunsmoke that reduced visibility.
+Consequently, several ships turned wide to avoid collisions, including Leander which was struck by one of the Japanese torpedoes.
 Severely damaged, the New Zealand cruiser retired from the battle escorted by Radford and Jenkins.
+Her damage was so severe that she took no further part in the war.